Skip to main content

 Accountability Evaluation

-An evaluation focused on assessing whether a programme is meeting its obligations to stakeholders, including donors, beneficiaries, and regulatory bodies.
+An evaluation focused on assessing whether a program is meeting its obligations to stakeholders, including donors, beneficiaries, and regulatory bodies.

 Definition